IESE MBA Admissions & COVID-19

-IESE MBA students have an average age of 28, with four years of work experience and an average GMAT score of 680.
+IESE MBA students have an average age of 29, with five years of work experience.
 They reflect diverse nationalities and while English is the language they have in common, many students are multilingual.

-IESE’s MBA Program is 19 months long with one yearly intake in September.
-There are approximately 280 places available.
+IESE’s MBA Program is 15 or 19 months long with one yearly intake in September.
+Each class is composed of 350 students.

 Spanish is not a requirement for admission.
 All students who are non-native Spanish speakers will be required to enroll in the Business Spanish Program.
 The Business Spanish Program has different levels (1-12), from beginners to an advanced business Spanish level.
 Any knowledge of Spanish prior to the start of the Program will be in your advantage in obtaining a real level of fluency by the end of the MBA.

 If you are considering applying to the MBA program, we recommend that you visit the IESE campus in Barcelona.
 We hold Open Days on the Barcelona campus, as well as Case Study Presentations at other international locations.
 These events provide great opportunities to find out if IESE is right for you.
-In case you cannot attend an Open Day please contact us firstname.lastname@example.org to arrange a class visit and campus tour.
+You can find out more information about our open day and campus tour website here.